DjangoAdminHackers/django-linkcheck/README.rst

     path('admin/linkcheck/', include('linkcheck.urls'))

 #.
+Run ``./manage.py collectstatic`` if you're deploying your app in production environment.

+#.
 View ``/admin/linkcheck/`` from your browser.

 We are aware that this documentation is on the brief side of things so any